omgnetwork/ios-sdk/documentation/client.md

 You may have your server returning this token when your user log in for example.
 You can see a sample of this integration [here for iOS](https://github.com/omisego/sample-ios) and [here for the server code](https://github.com/omisego/sample-server).
-You can then initialize your `HTTPClient` like so:
+You can then initialize your `HTTPClientAPI` like so:

 ```swift
 let credentials = ClientCredential(apiKey: "your-api-key",